Siping (rubber): Tires

 John Sipe's invention was unsuccessful.
 It was applied to solid rubber tires, rather than pneumatic tires, and so the tires had poor wet grip anyway, owing to their limited contact patch.
-It was his son, Harry E. Sipe, who popularised the use of sipes in the USA for the new low-pressure balloon tires around 1939.
+It was his son, Harry E. Sipe, who popularised the use of sipes in the US for the new low-pressure balloon tires around 1939.

 The process was not applied to vehicle tires on a large scale until the 1950s, when superior tread compounds were developed that could stand up to the siping process.
 On roads covered with snow, ice, mud, and water, sipes usually increase traction.
 A US patent to Goodyear also claimed sipes improve tire traction, and tend to close completely in the tire "footprint" on the road.
 A 1978 study by the US National Safety Council found siping improved stopping distances by 22 percent, breakaway traction by 65 percent, and rolling traction by 28 percent on glare ice.
 Since then, the council has retracted that study and is "not currently recommending or endorsing the siping procedure".

 Tire tread block shapes, groove configurations, and sipes affect tire noise pattern and traction characteristics.
 Typically, wide, straight grooves have a low noise level and good water removal.
 More lateral grooves usually increase traction.
 Sipes are small grooves that are cut across larger tread elements.
 Up to a point, more sipes give more traction in snow or mud.

 As is often the case, there are compromises.
-Winter tires, and "mud and snow" tires, may have thousands of sipes and give good traction.
-But, they may feel "squirmy" on a warm, dry road.
+Winter tires, and "mud and snow" tires, may have thousands of sipes and give good traction, but they may feel "squirmy" on a warm, dry road.
 Unpatterned racing "slicks" on dry roads give maximum traction.
 These have no sipes, no grooves, and no tread blocks.
 However, they have very poor traction on even slightly wet surfaces.
-Tire manufacturers use different tread rubber compounds and tread designs for different tires' usages.